Freestyle Embroidery - Doodle Art With Thread

 You Need Thread

-Cotton colorfast embroidery floss comes in assorted colors.
+Cotton colorfast embroidery floss comes in a very wide assortment of colors.
 It is pre-shrunk so it doesn't do something funny to your fabric when you wash it.
 It comes in skeins about eight or nine yards long in a strand consisting of six threads.

 Cut the strand to a useable length (two or three feet) .
 If you wish to have a nice bold line, you can sew with all six strands -- though it is easier to separate the threads and use strands of two or three threads.
 It is like using different sized pen points, depending upon if you wish to have a heavy or delicate line.

 It also depends on your fabric and the detail of your design.
 If you are using a heavy denim and sewing a bold image, you can use four to six threads.
 On lightweight or delicate fabric you will use fewer strands.
 You can also vary the number of strands you use in different parts of your design.

 Embroidery needles -- These needles have a larger "eye" , making it easier to accommodate multi-thread strands.
 Larger, heavier needles work better on heavy fabric; smaller needles are good for delicate materials.

 - An embroidery hoop -- is a two-part ring or oval made of metal or wood.
 One is smaller and fits inside the other.
 The fabric to be stitched is placed between the two parts and they are squeezed together to hold the fabric taut, so you are not bunching up the material each time you make a stitch.